jchatel/quickmail-next-docs/campaigns/starting-campaigns-immediately.md

 **Important:** Resuming a large number of leads at once can cause a sudden spike in email volume.
 To avoid sending in high volumes, set up a daily email limit.

-Here is a detailed guide: https://help.quickmail.com/email-accounts/setting-daily-sending-limit/
+Here is a detailed guide: [Setting Your Email Account's Daily Sending Limit](https://help.quickmail.com/email-accounts/setting-daily-sending-limit/)

 ### Where Did My Triggers Go?